avirajsharma-ops/Talio/FCM_SETUP_GUIDE.md

 # Firebase Cloud Messaging (FCM) Setup Guide

 ## Overview
-This guide walks you through setting up Firebase Cloud Messaging for push notifications in the Talio HRMS Android app.
-FCM has completely replaced OneSignal for a native, integrated solution.
+This guide walks you through setting up Firebase Cloud Messaging for push notifications in the Talio HRMS Android app and web application.

 ---